 As a UW-Madison professor of computer sciences and director of the Center for High Throughput Computing, I serve both Morgridge and the Wisconsin Institute for Discovery by providing the advanced computing tools and infrastructure necessary to facilitate the leading-edge work of scientists in both institutes.
 I specialize in distributed computing and work with researchers around the world to advance computer and data intensive science.
 Our center brings together a unique ensemble of scientists whose goals are to stimulate new discoveries by providing scientists with effective and dependable access to a broad range of state-of-the-art computing capabilities.
 By dramatically increasing their computing throughput, scientists who use our open facility have greatly increased the size and complexity of the problems they study.
 As a leading research institute, Morgridge will bring together the next generation of students, educators and researchers in human health and in distributed computing to jointly address the frontiers of scientific computing.

-1978 and 1984, M.Sc. and Ph.D. degrees in computer science from the Weizmann Institute of Science
+1978 and 1984, M.Sc. and Ph.D. degrees in Computer Science from the Weizmann Insitute of Science